IMPORTANT SAFETY INFORMATION & INDICATIONS FOR SOLIRIS® (eculizumab), INCLUDING BOXED WARNING

 What is SOLIRIS?

-Soliris is a prescription medicine used to treat:
+SOLIRIS is a prescription medicine used to treat:

-• People with a disease called atypical Hemolytic Uremic Syndrome (aHUS).
 SOLIRIS is not for use in treating people with Shiga toxin E. coli related hemolytic uremic syndrome (STEC-HUS).

-• Adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.
+• adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.